0xStarcat/starcat.github.io/readme.md

 **< DESCRIPTION >**

-A cross between a flight sim and guitar hero.
+A cross between a flight sim and DDR.

 **< CODE USED >**